tobikausk/tobikausk.github.io/index.md

 <img align ="left" src="TK_portrait_2023_with_margins.jpeg" alt = "Tobias Kuehn" width = "24%" height = "24%" title = "Tobias Kuehn">

 Hello!
 My name is Tobias Kühn.
-I'm a postdoctoral researcher currently working at the interface of neuroscience and theoretical physics.
+I'm a postdoctoral researcher currently working at the interface of neuroscience and theoretical physics at the university of Bern, in the group of [Jean-Pascal Pfister](https://physiologie.unibe.ch/~pfister/).

-My current position is at the [Institut de la Vision](https://www.institut-vision.org/en/) in Paris, France, where I work with [Ulisse Ferrari](https://scholar.google.it/citations?user=89XheA0AAAAJ&hl=it) in the group of [Olivier Marre](http://oliviermarre.free.fr/) on the analysis of electrophysiological data from the retina with tools from statistical physics.
+Before, I have been at the [Institut de la Vision](https://www.institut-vision.org/en/) in Paris, France, where I work with [Ulisse Ferrari](https://scholar.google.it/citations?user=89XheA0AAAAJ&hl=it) in the group of [Olivier Marre](http://oliviermarre.free.fr/) on the analysis of electrophysiological data from the retina with tools from statistical physics.

 Previously I have carried out postdoctoral work on field theory and soft matter with [Frédéric van Wijland](https://scholar.google.fr/citations?user=tTppDosAAAAJ&hl=en) at the [Laboratoire Matière et Systèmes Complexes](http://www.msc.univ-paris-diderot.fr) of Université de Paris, and with [Remi Monasson](https://scholar.google.com/citations?user=J6LkBeUAAAAJ&hl=fr) on positional information encoded in disordered systems at the [Laboratoire de Physique](https://www.lpens.ens.psl.eu/?lang=en) of École Normale Supérieure.